serverless/blog/posts/2018-10-11-cloudtrail-security.md

 Note that not all AWS Lambda actions and data are available.
 At the time of writing, the following AWS Lambda actions are logged in CloudTrail:

-- AddPermission
+* AddPermission
-- CreateEventSourceMapping
+* reateEventSourceMapping
-- CreateFunction
+* CreateFunction
-- DeleteEventSourceMapping
+* DeleteEventSourceMapping
-- DeleteFunction
+* DeleteFunction
-- GetEventSourceMapping
+* GetEventSourceMapping
-- GetFunction
+* GetFunction
-- GetFunctionConfiguration
+* GetFunctionConfiguration
-- GetPolicy
+* GetPolicy
-- ListEventSourceMappings
+* ListEventSourceMappings
-- ListFunctions
+* ListFunctions
-- RemovePermission
+* RemovePermission
-- UpdateEventSourceMapping
+* UpdateEventSourceMapping
-- UpdateFunctionCode
+* UpdateFunctionCode
-- UpdateFunctionConfiguration
+* UpdateFunctionConfiguration

 ##### Data event logging